Office of the Superintendent of Financial Institutions

 Practice varies by company regarding the level at which the undiscounted deferred tax is netted (e.g. by product line, business unit, company, etc.).
 The tables in the AAR should disclose at what level taxes are included.

 The AAR should clearly disclose whether or not the insurance contract liabilities for each product line include deferred taxes on a discounted or undiscounted basis and how these reconcile to the consolidated total that excludes the undiscounted deferred taxes.
 Also any disclosure of changes in insurance contract liabilities or provision for adverse deviations should clearly disclose whether or not these items include deferred taxes on a discounted or undiscounted basis.
 The same principles apply to the disclosure for the presence of any deferred tax assets or liabilities associated with investment contract liabilities.

-Other Contract Liabilities.
-The gross (net liability plus reinsurance asset) amounts reported in the AAR must reconcile to the following amounts in the Annual Return (less the liabilities held for investment contracts):
+• Other Contract Liabilities.
+The gross (net liability plus reinsurance recoverables) amounts reported in the AAR must reconcile to the following amounts in the Annual Return (less the liabilities held for investment contracts):

-Other Liabilities or Asset Provisions in the Annual Return that are inherently related to or linked to insurance contracts, investment contracts.
+• Other Liabilities or Asset Provisions in the Annual Return that are inherently related to or linked to insurance contracts and investment contracts.